Conditions

 Diagnosis & Treatment

-Diagnosis involves a thorough ear inspection and a culture of the ear discharge to determine the exact cause of the infection.
-Your vet will do a thorough ear cleaning and prescribe an oral and/or topical medication like antibiotics, antifungals, or anti-inflammatories.
+Your vet will perform a thorough ear cleaning and may prescribe oral and/or topical medications, such as antibiotics, antifungals, or anti-inflammatories.
 It’s also important to have a follow-up exam to ensure the infection has resolved.

 7. Hypothyroidism

-Hypothyroidism is a chronic condition where the body cannot produce enough thyroid hormones, which slows down metabolism.
 This common endocrine disorder typically affects dogs in their middle age, around 6 to 7 years old, and can lead to significant health complications if left untreated.
 Poodles and Golden Retrievers are particularly susceptible to this condition.

 Symptoms